dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 </div>
 ```

-Now add that new FormControl to the form model in the component class, like here:
+Now **add that new FormControl to the form model** in the component class, like so:

 ```js
 ngOnInit(): void {